HuidaeCho/projpicker/docs/source/getting_started/query_syntax.rst

 all within simple string representation.

-Complex queries can be quickly created to accomplish goals such as :doc:`finding missing projection <finding_missing_projection>`.
+Complex queries can be quickly created to accomplish goals such as :doc:`finding missing projection </usage_examples/finding_missing_projection>`.

 Coordinate systems
 ------------------